microsoft/accessibility-insights-windows/README.md

 You can install the application from TBA.

 ## Building the code
-You may find out more information on how to set up your development environment [here](./docs/SetUpDevEnv.md).
+You can find more information on how to set up your development environment [here](./docs/SetUpDevEnv.md).

 ### 1. Clone the repository
 - Clone the repository using one of the following commands